openstreetmap/openstreetmap-website/CONTRIBUTING.md

 When writing code it is generally a good idea to try and match your formatting to that of any existing code in the same file, or to other similar files if you are writing new code.
-Consistency of layout is far more important that the layout itself as it makes reading code much easier.
+Consistency of layout is far more important than the layout itself as it makes reading code much easier.

 One golden rule of formatting -- please don't use tabs in your code